isovector/reasonablypolymorphic.com/posts/2014-10-22-comfort-zones.markdown

 ---
 layout: post
-title: "Comfort Zones"
+title: Comfort Zones
 date: 2014-10-22 17:28
 comments: true
-categories: rationality policy-mode
+tags: effectiveness, philosophy
 ---

 # I

 Last spring I found myself driving to another city's mall with two guys I didn't know very well, but considered friends nevertheless.
 Our city has a mall, but we didn't want to go there.
 Not because our mall was missing some shopping opportunity, but because at our mall someone might have *recognized us*.

 We didn't want that to happen.